scole02/Guide2Gazebo/doc/Guide2Gazebo.md

 Use 'gz help <command>' to print help for a command.
 ```
 ### Troubleshooting
-If you see less available commands then above, either you did not install all the libraries (see 'Namespace Issues' below) or your system cannot find **configuration files**.
+If you see less available commands then above, either you did not install all the libraries (each one has a corresponding library, see Namespace Issues above) or your system cannot find configuration files.

-If your system can not find **any** available configuration files you will see this:
+If your system can not find any available configuration files you should see this:
 ```bash
 user@ubuntu_machine:~$ gz
 I cannot find any available 'gz' command: